Impact of noise on inverse design: The case of NMR spectra matching: Results Discussion

 \subsection{Spectra matching accuracy with synthetic noise}

 To analyse the influence of noise and number of candidates on the elucidation success, we applied Gaussian noise to \ciso and \hiso shifts of C$_7$O$_2$H$_{10}$, C$_5$N$_3$OH$_{7}$ and C$_8$OH$_{14}$ constitutional isomers, respectively.
-Fig.\ref{fig:synth_overview}~a-b) depicts a sigmoidal shaped trend of Top-1 elucidation accuracies at increasing candidate pool sizes $N_{QM9}$ as a function of mean absolute error (MAE).
-Note that increasing the maximum candidate pool size leads to an offset of the trend towards less permissible errors.
+Fig.\ref{fig:synth_overview}~a-b) depicts a sigmoidal shaped trend of Top-1 elucidation performances as a function of mean absolute deviation (MAD) corresponding to $\sqrt{\frac{2}{\pi}}\approx0.8$ of the standard deviation\cite{Geary1935} caused by applying the Gaussian noise.
+Note that increasing the maximum candidate pool size $N_{QM9}$ leads to an offset of the trend towards less permissible errors.
 A possible explanation is the correlation of the density of chemical space with increasing numbers of candidate spectra $N$\cite{SML}.
 As shift predictions need to become more accurate, limiting $N$ through prior knowledge of the chemical space could be beneficial.
 Similar findings have been reported by Sridharan et al.\cite{nmrinverse_Sridharan22}, noting that brute force enumerations of chemical space lead to worse rankings than constrained graph generation.
 Note that while the trends in \ciso and \hiso elucidation are similar, less error is permissible when using \hiso shifts.

 To further reduce the ambiguity, we include both \ciso and \hiso shifts into the matching problem as per Eq.\ref{eq:comb}.
 Results suggest 50$\%$ and $\sim150\%$ more permissible \ciso and \hiso errors when both spectra are considered in the matching process (Fig.\ref{fig:synth_overview}~c)).
 Similar to how chemists solve the elucidation problem, the inclusion of more distinct properties increases the uniqueness and can improve the elucidation success.